 3M PPS can also identify underuse.
 For example, when physician practices are paid by capitation (a flat rate per patient regardless of utilization), patients may be underserved.
 Again, comparing actual experience with expected experience (after case mix adjustment) provides actionable data for improvement.

-Further information on the 3M PPS logic is available in the 3M™ Population-focused Preventables (PFP) (PDF, 681 KB) Classification Methodology Overview (see link below).
+Further information on the 3M PPS logic is available in the 3M™ Population-focused Preventables (PFP) Classification Methodology Overview (PDF, 759 KB).
 Detailed information is available to licensees in the online PFP definitions manual.

 3M PPS clinical logic is maintained by a team of 3M clinicians, data analysts, clinical analysts, programmers and economists.
 The methodology is updated annually to reflect changes in the standard diagnosis and procedure code sets and make enhancements to the clinical logic.